RonniMoshkovitz/Sudoku_Solver-Ronni_Moshkovitz/README.md

 ### BoardProcessing:

 This package includes all the processing related classes.
-These classes validate the sudoku string, validate it, parse it into a board, and check that the board doesn't contradict the Sudoku rules.
+These classes validate the Sudoku string, validate it, parse it into a board, and check that the board doesn't contradict the Sudoku rules.

 **Classes:**